FOVEA: Foveated Image Magnification for Autonomous Navigation: Experiments

 All results are shown in Table~\ref{final-table}.
 Even without finetuning our detector, using a simple fixed dataset-wide warp $S_D$, we find significant improvements in AP.
-As we switch to temporal bias and finetune, we see even more improvement.
+As we migrate to temporal priors with finetuning, we see even more improvement.
 As in the learned saliency case, these improvements in overall AP are due to large boosts in AP$_S$, outweighing the small decreases in AP$_L$.
 Combining our saliency signals ($S_C$) doesn't help, because in our case, it seems that the temporal signal is strictly stronger than the dataset-wide signal.
 Perhaps if we had an alternate source of saliency like a map overlay, combining saliencies could help.
 Our best method overall is LKDE, which learned optimal values $a=1.07, b=71.6$.
 Learning a nonseparable saliency performs better than our hand-constructed dataset-wide warp $S_D$; however, they're both outperformed by $S_I$.
-Finally, we note that our increased performance comes at the cost of only about $2$ ms in latency.
+Importantly, our LKDE not only significantly improves AP$_S$, but also improves {\em all} other accuracy measures, suggesting that our method does not need to tradeoff accuracy of large objects for that of small objects.
+Finally, we note that our increased performance comes at the cost of only about $2$ ms in latency. \deva{Could you try SI where the first-frame uniform saliency map is replaced by SD?
+The numbers suggest this might work the best.
+You could also try learning $\alpha$, but not sure this would help.} \chittesh{Honestly I feel like these would lead to negligible improvements.}